ThePhenomenon1/ThePhenomenon1/README.md

 This bleeding-edge business platform is built with Next.js 16, React 19, Drizzle ORM, tRPC, FastApi, Mux, Tailwind and PostgreSql.
 It features:-

 <br>
-* MONETIZATION (Granular Video and Image Generation metering with Polar.sh as well as Google AdSense integration).
+* MONETIZATION (Granular Video, Image Generation and Voice Generation metering with Polar.sh as well as Google AdSense integration).

 <br>
 * ADMIN DASHBOARD (Revenue Stats, Moderation and AI Analytics).